Inca Empire Constructed Over 40,000 Kms of Roads and Superhighways in 100 Years

 Adapting Ancient Connections

-It should be mentioned that the Incas did not built their entire road system from scratch.
-Some of these roads had been originally built by other cultures that once lived in areas conquered by the Incas, such as the Wari, the Tiwanaku, and the Chimu.
-Nevertheless, the engineers of the Inca Empire built upon these older roads, and made further improvements to them.
-In addition, the Incas began constructing new roads in more difficult terrains.
-Thus, the roads of the Incas were built across ravines, rivers, deserts, and mountain passes.
-The road through the Atacama Desert of Chile and one along the western margin of Lake Titicaca are two excellent examples of the achievement of Incan road-builders.
+It should be mentioned that the Inca people did not build their entire road system from scratch.
+Some of these roads had been originally built by other cultures that once lived in areas conquered by the Inca, such as the Wari, the Tiwanaku, and the Chimu.
+Nevertheless, the engineers of the Inca Empire built upon these older roads and made further improvements to them.

 Resting in the Chaskiwasi and Tambos